-A firewall is a software program or hardware router that helps to screen out hackers, viruses, and worms that attempt to reach you computer over the internet.
+A firewall is a software program or hardware device that helps to screen out hackers, viruses, and other malware that attempt to reach your computer over the internet.
 It will allow for outward communication but restrict unauthorized access.
 Of course, it will only work if it is turned on and configured properly!

-Antivirus software is designed to detect and quarantine computer viruses.
-A virus can infect your computer without your knowledge, so having your antivirus software running regularly and performing real-time scanning will help to keep your system healthy.
+Antimalware software is designed to detect and quarantine computer viruses, spyware, ransomware, and other malicious software.
+Malware can infect your computer without your knowledge, so having your antimalware software running and performing real-time scanning will help to keep your system healthy.

-Once online, only enter sensitive information into secure sites.
+Once online, only enter sensitive information into secure sites and sites that you explicitly trust.
 Some sites will show a lock icon in the address bar, some will turn green, and all should read “https:” in the address bar.